freym827/BankersAlgorithm/README.md

 https://en.wikipedia.org/wiki/Banker%27s_algorithm

-If the processes can not be completed based on their needs in comparison to the available resoruces, the system will be in deadlock.
+If the processes can not be completed based on their needs in comparison to the available resources, the system will be in deadlock.

 This project takes the state of a system as input and examines the state to deduce whether the system is in a safe state or not.
 If the system is in a safe state, the output will say that and display the safe order of processes completed.
-If the system is not in a safe state, but output will say that and display the processes that could be completed successfully.
+If the system is not in a safe state, the output will say that and display the processes that could be completed successfully.

-Instructions for running are as follows:
+Example instructions for running are as follows:

 Compile with: gcc bankers.c -o bankers